merlinepedra/ONEX/README.md

 # Onex

 ***"onex a hacking tools library."***
 Onex is a kali linux hacking tools installer for termux and other linux distribution.
-It's package manager for hacker's. onex manage large number's of hacking tools that can be installed on single click.
-Using onex, you can install all hacking tools in Termux and other Linux based distributions. onex can install **more than 370+ kali linux hacking tools**. use `onex install [tool_name]` command to install any hacking tool.
+Onex is a package manager for hacker's.
+Onex manage more than 370+ hacking tools that can be installed on single click.
+Use `onex install [tool_name]` command to install any hacking tool.

 <br>
 <p align="center">